Peter M. Weiser

-Peter M. Weiser (October 3, 1781 – c.
-1810) was an American soldier and member of the Corps of Discovery on the Lewis and Clark Expedition.
+Peter M. Weiser (October 3, 1781 – death between 1813 and 1828) was an American soldier and member of the Corps of Discovery on the Lewis and Clark Expedition.

 Early life

 Weiser was born in Berks County, Pennsylvania of German parentage, the son of John Phillip Weiser.
 He was the great-grandson of noted settler and diplomat Conrad Weiser of the Pennsylvania Colony.

 Lewis and Clark Expedition

 Weiser enlisted as a private in the Corps of Discovery by January 1, 1804.
 He was probably recruited in 1803 by William Clark at Fort Kaskaskia, Illinois while serving in the 1st Infantry Regiment of the U.S. Army.

 Weiser was one of several soldiers in the Corps who faced disciplinary problems before the expedition left Missouri.
-On March 3, 1804, he was court-martialed and found guilty of asking permission to go hunting as a pretext for an unauthorized visit to a nearby "whiskey shop".
-As punishment he was confined to camp for ten days.
+On March 3, 1804, he, John Colter and others were disciplined for asking permission to go hunting as a pretext for an unauthorized visit to a nearby "whiskey shop".
+As punishment they were confined to camp for ten days.

 During the expedition Weiser often served as quartermaster, cook, and hunter.
+On August 24, when Lewis had gotten the expedition started toward Lemhi Pass, a Shoshone rode up from the rear of the column to inform Lewis that one of his men was sick.
+Lewis went back to discover Weiser, whom he dosed with tincture of peppermint and laudanum.
 During the winter of 1805–06, while the expedition was at Fort Clatsop, he was part of the salt-making detail on the Oregon coast.
-In the late spring of 1806, while the Corps was camped near present-day Kamiah in north central Idaho, he took part in a detached search expedition for food in the surrounding mountains.
-At the time, the Corps was camped by the Clearwater River waiting for the snow to melt on Lolo Pass.
-After the party noticed that the local Nez Perce had fresh salmon in their lodges, Weiser, Private Frazer and Sgt.
-John Ordway were sent on expedition to hunt for the fish in the nearby Salmon River, which they called "Lewis's River."

-In July 1806 Weiser was severely injured with bad leg wound.
-Then on August 24, when Lewis had gotten the expedition started toward Lemhi Pass, a Shoshone rode up from the rear of the column to inform Lewis that one of his men was sick.
-Lewis went back to discover Weiser, whom he dosed with tincture of peppermint and laudanum.